Bachelor of Arts (BA)

 Rick Rhoads, D.Min.

-Chair and Director of the Doctor of Ministry Program
+Professor, Chair of Church & Ministry Leadership Dept. and Director of the Doctor of Ministry Program

 “Who we are and how we live together is what we teach.” — Dr. RhoadsRead Bio